Thursday, November 21, 2024

 QUALITY HYDROCARBON PROCESSING PLANTS AND SPECIALISED PROCESS EQUIPMENT ON A WORLDWIDE BASIS

-Howe-baker Claus Sulfur Recovery Process
+Howe-Baker Claus Sulfur Recovery Process

 Sulfur recovery refers to the conversion of hydrogen sulfide (H2S) to elemental sulfur.
 Hydrogen sulfide is a by-product of processing natural gas and refining high-sulfur crude oils.
 There are many sulfur recovery technologies available for different applications, however the most common conversion method used is the Claus process.
 Approximately 90 to 95 percent of recovered sulfur is produced by the Claus process.
 The Claus process typically recovers 95 to 98 percent of the hydrogen sulfide feedstream.
 Only the Claus process will be described here, however please contact SRE for information related to any sulfur recovery process.